 Secondly you will need something with colloidal oatmeal cream.
 Remember tiny dabs.
 Too much of this colloidal oatmeal cream will actually cause you to exfoliate to some degree in my experience.
 Aveeno’s Eczema Treatment Cream is great for this.
 It actually serves as a mild anti-itching agent.

-If after the first two steps – its stil not enough to curb then itching, then you must use my unique solution which is Techno-Organic Lidocaine cream and dab it over your eyelids.
+If after the first two steps – its stil not enough to curb then itching, then you must use my unique solution which is Tech-Organic Anti-Itch cream using surgery grade Lidocaine with Colloidal Oatmeal and dab it over your eyelids.

 If EVEN that doesn’t work then I do have a final unconventional solution – please email me.